 The following is a list of formatting requirements for submitted manuscripts.
-Papers that deviate from this will be returned with a request for changes and will not undergo review until these changes have been made.
-Each of the following sections should be submitted as a separate document: a) Title Page b) Main document containing - Summary + Main Text + References, Legends to Tables and Figures.
+Papers that deviate from this will be returned with a request for changes, and will not undergo review until these changes have been made.
+Each of the following sections should be submitted as a separate document: Title Page, Summary + Main Text + References, Legends, Tables, Figures.
 Word or Rich Text Format files should be used for the manuscript files; gif, jpeg, tif, or eps should be used for all image files; and word or excel for all Tables.
 Do not embed Figures or Tables in the text of the manuscript.